COMSOC-Community/comsoc-website/docs/index.md

 Computational social choice makes the need for the compact representation of preferences explicit:
 How should we represent the preferences of individuals over a complex space of alternatives?
 What is the impact of the chosen format of representation on the mechansims and algorithms we can design?

-<span class="interdisciplinary-header lettrine">Thinking<br>Logically</span>
-Logic has long been used to formally specify the behaviour of computer systems, so as to allow for the automatic verification of certain desirable properties of such systems.
-Can we use logic in a similart fashion to also verify the adequate behaviour of "social procedures" such as voting rules?
-Relatedly, logic is at the core of attempts to automate the derivation of proofs in several branches of mathematics.
-Can this methodology be applied to open problems in social choice theory as well?

 <span class="interdisciplinary-header lettrine">Strategic<br>Interplay</span>
 Social choice theory is a close cousin of game theory, the study of mathematical models for the analysis of strategic interactions between rational agents.